Coquimbo Formation: History

-The Coquimbo Formation was first noted by naturalist and researcher Charles Darwin during his visit to Chile aboard the HMS Beagle in the 1830s.
+The Coquimbo Formation was first noted by naturalist and researcher Charles Darwin during his visit to Chile aboard in the 1830s.
 Darwin observed prominent sedimentary structures (such as cross-stratification on marine terraces) and marine fossils (cetacean bones, shells, shark teeth, among others) of "Tertiary" age at the coast of the Coquimbo Region, approximately more than 322 km northward of the Navidad coast.
-In 1985, Steinmann G. analized the marine deposits around the Quiriquina Island of Bay of Concepción with observations to other deposits from Chile.
+In 1985, Steinmann G. analyzed the marine deposits around the Quiriquina Island of Bay of Concepción with observations to other deposits from Chile.
 He erected the term "Coquimbo Stufe" for the marine sediments along the coast of Coquimbo.
 Author Rubén Martínez-Pardo noted that ever since the observations made by Darwin, most of the Neogene northern-central marine deposits of Chile have been wrongly referred to this unit.
 Ramón Moscoso and team in 1982 published a large geologic map focused on the Atacama and Coquimbo regions of Chile, where they, in view of the confusion regarding the designation of the Coquimbo Formation, proposed to reserve the term Coquimbo Formation for the set of marine sediments located along the coastline between 28° and 30° S of the Coquimbo Region.